 We don’t know what causes each case of nasal cavity or paranasal sinus cancer.
-But we do know some of the risk factors for these cancers.
-(See What Are the Risk Factors for Nasal Cavity and Paranasal Sinus Cancers?)
-Scientists believe that some risk factors, such as workplace exposure to certain chemicals, may cause these cancers by damaging the DNA of cells that line the inside of the nose and sinuses.
+But we do know some of the risk factors for these cancers (See Risk Factors for Nasal Cavity and Paranasal Sinus Cancers) and how some of them cause normal cells to become cancer.
+For example, some risk factors, such as workplace exposure to certain chemicals, may cause these cancers by damaging the DNA of cells that line the inside of the nose and sinuses.

-Some people inherit DNA mutations (changes) from a parent that increase their risk for developing certain cancers.
-But inherited changes in oncogenes or tumor suppressor genes are not believed to cause very many cancers of the nasal cavity or paranasal sinuses.
+Some people inherit DNA mutations (changes) from their parents that increase their risk for developing certain cancers.
+But inherited gene changes are not believed to cause very many cancers of the nasal cavity or paranasal sinuses.

-Gene changes related to these cancers usually occur during life rather than before birth like inherited mutations do.
-These acquired mutations are likely cause most nasal cavity and paranasal sinus cancers.
-They may result from events such as exposure to radiation or cancer-causing chemicals.
-Sometimes they occur for no apparent reason.
+Gene changes related to these cancers usually develop during life rather than being inherited.
+These acquired mutations are often the result of exposure to cancer-causing chemicals like those found in the workplace or in tobacco smoke.
+Acquired mutations probably cause most nasal cavity and paranasal sinus cancers, but sometimes they happen for no apparent reason.

 Not all cancers have the same gene changes.
 So far, few specific gene changes have been found in nasal cavity and paranasal sinus cancers.